Shopping Cart ( )

 Maturity is generally marked by the time in which a dog becomes sexually productive.
 Complete adulthood is achieved when it is fully grown.
 A dog can become sexually productive before it reaches its full growth.

 It is important not to overfeed so as to avoid obesity.
 How fast your pup grows depends on the density of nutrients in the food as well as the amount of food given.
 The best type of growth is slow, i.e. optimal growth.
 Too fast a growth can cause joint issues and other health problems for some breeds.

 The main reason for switching your puppy to adult food is not just because it is reaching maturity but also because puppy food is higher in calories and nutritional percentage.

 Feeding recommendation varies according to the type of food – whether kibble, wet canned food, raw or gently cooked.
 This is because each type and brand would have varying percentages and quantities of nutrition.

 Some brands are made for small breeds or large breeds while some are made for all breeds.
-You’ll need to work with your vet to work out the right serving size for your pup.
+You’ll need to work with your vet for the right serving size for your pup.

 More active and energetic breeds or dogs that get more exercise may rely on the extra energy of puppy food to meet their needs until they are closer to their adult size.

-If your puppy has a more relaxed and less energetic personality and begins to gain extra pounds on rich puppy food, it might be beneficial to switch to an adult dog food sooner.
+If your puppy has a more relaxed, less energetic personality and begins to gain extra pounds on rich puppy food, it might be beneficial to switch to an adult dog food sooner.

 Transition from puppy food to adult dog food in 1 to 3 weeks.
 This switch depends on the puppy’s sensitivity to change of diet.
 Some dogs adapt better than others.

 Those with hardy tummies can tolerate a fast switch of 1 week.
-Some pups have very sensitive bellies, and may need up to the max of 3 weeks for the transition to be complete.
+Some pups have very sensitive bellies, and may need up to 3 weeks for the transition to be complete.